 My website is auntlizzy.com where an art auction began my website to raise funds for my 5 year old nephew’s heart transplant.
 I still host the story of my nephew Leighton’s heart transplant on my website.
 He is now 17 and was recently placed on the heart transplant list again.
 Please support us with your prayers and in our fundraising.

-* 2016 I was featured in the ASRT magazine “Scanner” for my Landscape Anatomy Series decorating the Radiology Department of the Pentagon and for the multiple hospitals and clinics it also hangs in nation wide.
+* 2016 I was featured in the ASRT magazine “Scanner” for my Landscape Anatomy Series decorating the Radiology Department of the Pentagon and for the multiple hospitals and clinics my Landscape Anatomy series hang in nation wide.
 The Pentagon now has an original work of mine titled, “Vertebral Meadow” hanging in their Radiology department along with several framed prints of my work.